 PCI DSS stands for Payment Card Industry Data Security Standard, and the Store is a PCI DSS validated Level 1 Service Provider.
 This is the highest international standard for secure data exchanges for online stores and payment systems.

 For additional fraud prevention in your store, enable billing address requirements.

-- In the side panel of the editor, click eCommerce, and then click Manage Store.
+- In the side panel of the editor, click Sell Online, and then click Manage Store.

 - Click Settings, General, and then click Cart & Checkout.

 - Under Checkout Settings, enable the Ask for a billing address during checkout toggle.

 Requiring a billing address helps to prevent possible fraudulent transactions.